 The stock market may deliver lower returns going forward.
 Accept that reality

 Chasing above-average results means accepting above-average risk.
-If you bet heavily on concentrated tech positions, you might outpace the S&P 500 over the next decade.
-But if the tech trade sours more severely than the broader market, you could wind up with returns that trail even a modest benchmark.
-Unless you have decades remaining in your investment timeline, settling for market returns at market risk makes more sense than reaching for excess gains.
-Chasing returns with riskier investments simply is not the answer when valuations are elevated and corrections loom.
+A heavy bet on concentrated tech positions might outpace the S&P 500 over the next decade, but if that trade sours more severely than the broader market, you could end up trailing even a modest benchmark.
+Unless you have decades remaining in your investment timeline, settling for market returns at market risk makes far more sense than reaching for excess gains.
+Elevated valuations leave little margin for error, particularly for investors who cannot afford to wait out a prolonged recovery.

 Bonds carry risk, too

-Retirees should aim for an asset allocation matching their risk tolerance.
-The classic 60/40 or 40/60 stock-to-bond splits remain popular starting points, though the “right” mix varies by individual.
+Retirees should aim for an asset allocation that matches their risk tolerance.
+The classic 60/40 or 40/60 stock-to-bond splits remain popular starting points, though the right mix varies by individual.
 Either way, bonds are not foolproof safe havens.
-We learned that lesson during the 2022 stock and bond market selloff, when both asset classes declined together for the first time since 1977.
-Stocks and bonds have historically moved in opposite directions, providing diversification benefits, but they can and do fall simultaneously.
+The 2022 stock and bond market selloff was a stark reminder: both asset classes declined together for the first time since 1977, driven by the Federal Reserve’s aggressive rate-hiking campaign.
+Stocks and bonds have historically moved in opposite directions, providing genuine diversification benefits, but they can and do fall in tandem under inflationary conditions.

 Retirees must understand the inherent risk in fixed income.
-Some bonds offer greater safety than others, though safer bonds typically deliver lower yields.
-Retirees who chase yield in the bond market may believe they are capturing better returns in a supposedly safe asset class.
-By chasing yield, however, they set themselves up to bear far more risk than appropriate for their stage of life.
-Higher-yielding bonds carry significantly more risk and can behave like equities during downturns, defeating the purpose of holding them at all.
+Some bonds offer greater safety than others, and safer bonds typically deliver lower yields.
+Retirees who chase yield in the bond market may believe they are capturing better returns in a supposedly conservative asset class.
+In practice, though, higher-yielding bonds carry significantly more credit and duration risk, and they can behave much like equities during downturns, defeating the entire purpose of holding them.

-Bogle emphasized maintaining an appropriate asset allocation and avoiding excessive risk, particularly in retirement.
-For retirees seeking to follow this advice, sticking with a low-cost basket of high-quality bonds makes the most sense.
-Consider the Vanguard Total Bond Market ETF (NASDAQ:BND) as a core holding.
+Bogle emphasized keeping an appropriate asset allocation and avoiding excessive risk, particularly in retirement.
+For retirees seeking to follow that advice, sticking with a low-cost basket of high-quality bonds makes the most sense.
+The Vanguard Total Bond Market ETF (NASDAQ:BND) is a widely used option as a core fixed-income holding.
 The goal is to keep fees low and the investment plan as simple as possible, two pillars of the Bogle philosophy.

 The bottom line

 Bogle’s philosophy tells us that investors nearing retirement must stop accepting undue risk in pursuit of better returns.
 Risking a comfortable retirement for the chance at a great one makes no sense if it means potentially working several more years.
-If market returns moderate in the years ahead, the answer is not to dial up risk in search of higher performance.
-The answer is to accept the returns that come with an appropriate level of risk and adjust your retirement plan accordingly.
+If market returns moderate in the years ahead, the answer is to accept the returns that come with an appropriate level of risk and adjust the retirement plan accordingly.
 Save more if needed, or work a bit longer if the numbers demand it, but keep your nest egg positioned for sustainability rather than speculation.